bnima/smart-Fridge/README.md

     mvn spring-boot:run

     For Testing:
     I've created a CommandLineRunner bean for testing.
 Comment out the lines there and test every method.
+    You can also see the result from H2 DB.
+After running the application go to http://localhost:8080/h2-console and connect.
+There will be two tables called FRIDGE_ITEM and ITEM_TYPE_TRACKING.
+    There are tests for the service in SmartFridgeManagerTest and ItemTrackingServiceImplTest